 Avoid what you know and get a little curious with your meals, this isn't your standard potluck.
 Some groups use these clubs to be adventurous and experiment with new cuisines or gourmet ingredients, unlike the recipes you would find at a typical potluck supper.
 Themes are a good place to start.
 Apples are a great starting place to celebrate the arrival of autumn or a party at the beach to welcome summer.
 Use your imagination and let your tastes buds freely wander the food landscape.
 Experiment with flavors from India, China, Mexico, and France.

 In some cases, the group, in the home of one of the members, cooks the entire meal.
 Other clubs ask members to bring the dishes pre-cooked, which makes for a speedier evening.
 In that case, the host is usually responsible for the main course.
 In some clubs, the host of the month plans the meals, in others, the group gets together to plan it.
-The typical size of these groups ranges from 8-12 members.
+The typical size of these groups ranges from 8 to 12 members.

 Tips and Tricks